hedgehogus/NodeJsAdvanced/README.md

 - **What functions in node std library use OS's async features?** Almost everything around networking for all OS's.
 Some other stuff in OS specific
 - **How does this os stuff fit into event loop** Tasks using the underlying OS are reflected in 'pendingOSTasks"

+## Improving node perfomance

+- use node in 'cluster' mode - recommended
+- use worker threads - experimental